cuynu/vancedx/README.md

 **Linux :**
 - Make sure you have installed `openjdk-17`
-- Compile all of essential compoments or download pre-bulit package above
+- Compile all of essential components or download pre-bulit package above
 - Download YouTube or YouTube Music apk (not apks,apkm) and rename it to youtube.apk (YouTube), ytm.apk (for YouTube Music)
 - Use Command below to patch.